|Last Quarterly Update:||2/6/2017|

 Companies in this industry act as agents in the buying, leasing, and selling of commercial real estate.
 Major companies include CBRE Group, Colliers International, Cushman & Wakefield, Jones Lang LaSalle (JLL), and Newmark Grubb Knight Frank (all US-based), as well as Countrywide and Savills (both in the UK) and E-House China Holdings.

 The US commercial real estate brokerage industry includes about 18,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $18 billion.
 The industry includes sales and leasing brokers and agents for nonresidential property.
-Commercial real estate financing is not included in this industry.

 Commercial real estate management is covered in a separate industry profile.
 Some companies offer both brokerage and management services.